-One of the changes to the tax code to note this year it that there is no longer federal tax on estates valued between $5.6 million and $11.2 million for singles, and on estates worth up to $22.4 million for married couples.
+Note, one of the tax code changes this year is that there is no longer federal tax on estates valued between $5.6 million and $11.2 million for singles and on estates worth up to $22.4 million for married couples.
 This could mean the opportunity to pass on more of your wealth to your heirs, but with that opportunity comes a responsibility to make sure they are fit to receive your wealth.

-There are of course reasons why children are not given direct access to their inheritance; the part of the brain responsible for decision-making doesn’t fully develop until around age 25.
+Of course, there are other reasons why children are not given direct access to their inheritance.
+The part of the brain responsible for decision-making doesn’t fully develop until around age 25.
 It’s also possible that someone over 18 is not fit to receive a large sum of money if they, for example, have a substance abuse or gambling problem, a disability, or are being sued or going through a divorce.

-Setting up a trust can help by appointing a trustee to oversee that the funds are being used properly.
-A trust can also help to protect the assets from lawsuits, bankruptcies and divorces.
+Setting up a trust can help in these situations.
+A trustee can oversee that the funds are being used properly.
+A trust can also help to protect the assets from lawsuits, bankruptcies, and divorces.
 If you have reservations about your heir’s ability to handle their own inheritance, including a trust in your estate plan could make sense.
-Estate planning can be an important part of a retirement plan and setting up a trust can be a significant estate planning step.
+Estate planning can be an important part of a retirement plan, and setting up a trust can be a significant estate planning step.

 You’ve worked hard to earn what you have, and should feel confident about the plan for your legacy.
-We can help you with estate and legacy planning, so click here to schedule your no cost, no obligation financial review.
+We can help you with estate and legacy planning!
+Schedule your no cost, no obligation financial review here.